Sharon Hugueny: Freelancing after Warner Bros.

-The next time she was seen on-screen occurred on May 20, 1964 in "The Mismatch Maker" episode of The Farmer's Daughter.
-She played Maria Cortez, the daughter a South American ambassador, who develops a crush on the show's congressman, played by William Windom, with the sensible title character Katie (Inger Stevens), diplomatically resolving the situation by introducing her to another congressman's handsome son (Yale Summers).
+The next time she was seen on-screen occurred on May 20, 1964 in "The Mismatch Maker" episode of her second sitcom, The Farmer's Daughter.
+Playing another Latin, she was Maria Cortez, the daughter a South American ambassador, who develops a crush on the show's congressman, played by William Windom, with the sensible title character, Katie (Inger Stevens), diplomatically resolving the situation by introducing her to another congressman's handsome son (Yale Summers).

 At the end of the year, with release of her fourth and final feature film, The Young Lovers, she received second billing, after Peter Fonda.
 Producer Samuel Goldwyn Jr., in his sole outing as a director, conducted a seven-month search to find the appropriate young lead opposite Fonda, with the proviso that in addition to having "training and dedication", she must be "an actress, not a starlet".
 The highly dramatic story of two unmarried college students, Eddie and Pam, faced with an unplanned and unwanted pregnancy provided numerous opportunities for heated confrontations and provocative (for 1964) contemplation of abortion.
 A number of critics commended Hugueny on her acting skills, but few had more than tepid words for the film.

-Only 20 years old at the time of the film's release, Hugueny was approaching the end of her career.
-Her only work in 1965 was "This Town for Sale", the November 15 episode of Run for Your Life, and in 1966, as college student Eliza in "The Ten Letterman" episode of Hank.
-In February, gossip columns reported that she was dating 34-year-old Night of the Iguana actor James "Skip" Ward.
+Only twenty years old at the time of the film's release, Hugueny was approaching the end of her career.
+Her only work in 1965 was "This Town for Sale", the November 15 episode of the hour-long man-on-the-run-from-deadly-disease series, Run for Your Life and, in 1966, as college student Eliza in "The Ten Letterman", the February 11 installment of her third and final sitcom, Hank, in which the title character (played by Dick Kallman) surreptitiously audits college courses without paying for them.
+Also in February, gossip columns reported that she was dating 34-year-old Night of the Iguana actor James "Skip" Ward.